Mayurji/mayurji.github.io/_posts/2020-08-06-Hyperparameter.md

 ### Adaptive Learning Rate

-Sometimes it is crucial to understand the problem and change the learning rate accordingly like increasing it or decreasing it.
+Sometimes it is crucial to understand the problem and change the learning rate accordingly, like increasing or decreasing it.
 Functions like Adam and Adagrad Optimizer helps in adapting the learning rate following the objective function.

 ### Minibatch Size

 It is one of the most commonly tuned hyperparameters in deep learning.
-If we have 1000 records for training the model then we can have three different sets of minibatch sizes.
+Let's consider we have 1000 records and we have to train a model on top of it.
+Now, for training, we can select different batch sizes for the model.
+Let's check out different batch sizes.

 **First**